 Prior Approval date only needs to be entered in the Prior Approval Date box and does not need to be repeated in observations.

 Your PMS will have a box to allow you to select “Radiographs Available”.
 You should select this box or claim for radiographs, rather than entering observations to indicate there are radiographs available.

-Observations are no longer needed for referral claims within eDental.
-Additional validation is built in to the system and you’ll now be asked to specify whether the referral is on the basis of facilities, expertise or experience.
+Observations are no longer required for Referral claims within eDental.
+Additional validation has been built in to the system and you will now be required to specify whether the referral is on the basis of facilities, expertise or experience.
 No other information is required in observations around the referral.

 Sending a claim requesting to delete paid claim

-Where a claim is being requested to be deleted, a 283 dental claim adjustment form should be submitted to us.
+Where a claim is being requested to be deleted, a 283 adjustment form should be submitted to us.